 Authentic Benefits of Reciting Surah Yaseen

 For the dying person: The Prophet ﷺ said: "Recite Yaseen over your dying ones." — (Abu Dawud, authenticated).
-Reading Surah Yaseen to a person near death is an established practice.
+Reading Surah Yaseen to a person near death is an established and widely practiced sunnah.

 Comments